- The Best Foods To Eat in Philadelphia With Kids

 We can’t go to Philly without popping in to Shane’s, which has been in the city since the 1860s.
 The candy is in glass jars and displayed along the counters in a way that makes you want to buy everything.

-Look for homemade chocolate, caramels and barley sugar shapes, and all kinds of old-fashioned, modern and seasonal candy (you really want to visit if you’re in town at Easter and Christmas time.
+Look for chocolate, caramels and barley sugar shapes made on premises, and all kinds of old-fashioned, modern and seasonal candy.
+You really want to visit if you’re in town at Easter and Christmas time.

 Pin it for later!